 Since you've probably seen a few other profiles, let's go over the DON'Ts and NOTs based on things you may have erstwhile read:

 I don't live life to the fullest.
 I don't care about the beach.
-I don't want a partner in crime.
+I want a partner that does not involve crime.
 I'm not outdoorsy or adventurous.
+I might not live only once.
+I'm not a "foodie" (whatever the balls that even means).
 I don't travel much.
 I'm not up/down/good for/with anything/whatever.
 I don't work hard and immediately segue to playing hard.
 I don't necessarily like trying new things.
 I don't try everything at least once.
 If you want to know more, don't just ask: have a conversation with me.

 I continue to be annoyed that the term and concept of dork has garnered cool cache in recent years.
 Some of us didn't choose this lifestyle...we were born this way.

 I collect a bargeload of movies, some of which I never watch and some of which I discard after watching once.
 This is one of my more prominent and time-consuming interests.
 It has almost entirely replaced television as my movin' pikters of choice.
 The movie WALL-E makes me want to hold hands.

 I own firearms and strongly support the right to do so.
 As a necessary part of that, I sternly emphasize the responsibilities of such ownership, as it is the irresponsible owners that ruin it for the rest of us.